 Does require inflation and may get punctured, but at this price, that’s not a deal breaker.

-Measures 6' x 14' to make a whole floating island, and can support up to 1,000 lbs., enough to hold the whole family.
-The float uses a 2-layer cross-linked foam material with a patented FlexCore, which is only 1-3/8" thick and is very comfortable to lay on.
+Measures 6 by 14 feet to make a whole floating island, and can support up to 1,000 pounds, enough to hold the whole family.
+The float uses a 2-layer cross-linked foam material with a patented FlexCore, which is only 1 and 3/8 inches thick and is very comfortable to lay on.

 While it only weights 25 pounds and is designed to be rolled up for storage, some users found this difficult.
 It’s a pricey option.